quarbby/OpenCV/README.md

 OpenCV
 ======

-Exercises from the book Learning OpenCV by Gary Bradski, Adrian Kaehler, OReilly
+Examples from the book Learning OpenCV by Gary Bradski, Adrian Kaehler, OReilly More to come... exercises

 Built with ROS catkin packages